Avoid This Common Mistake

 Important Note

-If you notice, in the second sentence, you cannot use the world 'because'.
+If you notice, in the second sentence, you cannot use 'because'.
 The reason is simple - The courier was the 'method' used to deliver the package.
 It was not the reason!
 Here are some more examples to clarify the same.

 Using "because":